Huddersfield Town's 2014/15 Club Charter

 Huddersfield Town is totally committed to achieving best practice and being a good corporate citizen.
 This involves corporate leadership by creating innovative programmes in our immediate and wider community beyond the industry norm.

-In 2012/2013 the players' training range will once again carry the name Yorkshire Air Ambulance.
-This is a unique charitable partnership where the Club will raise the profile of Yorkshire Air Ambulance as a charity and raise money for it in a campaign known as "Keep It Up".
+In 2014/2015 the players' training range will once again carry Yorkshire Air Ambulance logo.
+The KIU campaign is a unique charitable partnership where the Club will raise the profile of Yorkshire Air Ambulance as a charity and raise money for it as well as the HTAFC Academy.
 50p of every £1 raised goes to the Charity and 50p to the Huddersfield Town Football Club Academy.
-We have raised over £710,000 since the scheme's inception in 2009.
+We have raised over £1million since the scheme's inception in 2009.

 In addition, Huddersfield Town also supports many other local charities through this official requests process.